Who is the hungry traveler

 But I made it!

-Another master’s degree, a great job and 11 years later, the faith threw me to a small island on the right side of Mediterranean Sea, Cyprus, where I have been enjoying the weather for the past 6 years.
+Another master’s degree, a great job and 11 years later, the faith threw me to a small island on the right side of Mediterranean Sea, Cyprus where I enjoyed the sun, diving and even learned to ride horses.

 I am blessed to have found the Other Me to share my life and my adventures with, with exactly the same degree of curiousity.

-I am also an avid reader (still prefer the printed page), practise scuba diving, animal lover (currently giving home to four fury creatures), hiker, yoga maniac, cook, and in simple terms enjoying my life.
+I am also an avid reader (still prefer the printed page), practice scuba diving, animal lover (currently giving home to four furry creatures), hiker, yoga maniac, cook, traveler and in simple terms: enjoying my life.

 Enjoy it with me!